 Address override – If you enable address override you are preventing address information from being changed, this can cause errors as PayPal verifies addresses.

-Page style – Enter the page style you wish to use and this affects PayPal checkout screen.
+Page style – Enter the page style you wish to use and this affects the PayPal checkout screen.

 Image URL– Enter the URL of the image you wish to use in your logo on the upper left of the PayPal checkout page.

-The rest of the three fields are for entering details of your live API credentials in order to process refund via PayPal.
+The rest of the three fields are for entering details of your live API credentials in order to process a refund via PayPal.

 The API credentials include username, password, signature and these are mandatory fields for the integration of PayPal with your account.